dianadiazc/customer-wa/content/work2/_index.md

 ## Tasks

-1. Checking the existing architecture and test the Application
+1. Checking the existing architecture
 1. Tagging the EC2 instances
 1. Creating a Resource Group
 1. Enabling SSM for EC2 instances